tweetlazy/tweeli/README.md

 ```sh
 $ pip3 install -r requirements.txt
 ```
-* Run `main` program and press 'tab' to show all available commands.
+* Run `main.py` program and press 'tab' to show all available commands.
 Then run your ideal command and enjoy it!

 ## Contribution